 With that being said, all laminated mattress encasings are effective against dust mite, animal dander and mold allergens because they are a total barrier.
 They are water-proof too.

 Differences in Allergy Proof Bedding

 - Microfibers and laminates are both effective in protecting against allergens.
 Which one you choose boils down to personal preference and budget.

-- Covers made with laminates are waterproof, microfibers are not.
+- Mattress protectors made with laminates are waterproof, microfibers are not.